 15. Musical Toys

 Musical instruments are another thing you will see in pretty much every classroom.
-They help promote refinement of the senses as well as creativity.
-Toddlers love making noise and music – that makes this one of my favorite Montessori toys for 2 year olds!
+They help promote the refinement of the senses as well as creativity.
+Toddlers love making noise and music – that makes this one of my favorite Montessori toys for 2-year-olds!